iamdustan/smoothscroll/README.md

 # Smooth Scroll behavior polyfill

 The [Scroll Behavior specification](https://developer.mozilla.org/en/docs/Web/CSS/scroll-behavior) has been introduced as an extension of the `Window` interface to allow for the developer to opt in to native smooth scrolling.
-To date this has only been implemented in _Firefox_.
+To date this has only been implemented in [_Chrome_, _Firefox_ and _Opera_](https://caniuse.com/#feat=css-scroll-behavior).

 Check out all the methods covered here: https://iamdustan.github.io/smoothscroll